gcc3/content-hub/public/projects/Simple AI Chat.md

 Some Challenging Fun Tasks
 --------------------------

-1. Intergrate LangChain to support document query.
-(In progress)
+1. Intergrate LangChain to support document query. (done)
 2. Generate image from the stable-diffusion AI.
-3. AI links to AI.
-(In progress)
+3. AI links to AI. (done)